Piet Oudolf: Design philosophy

 Working primarily with perennials, Oudolf practices a naturalistic approach to gardening.
-Taking a cue from architectural design, Oudolf prioritizes the seasonal life cycle of a plant over decorative considerations like flower or colour.
+Taking a cue from architectural design, Oudolf prioritizes the seasonal life cycle of the plants over decorative considerations like flowers or colours.
 He focuses primarily on structural characteristics, such as leaf or seed pod shape, present before and after a plant has flowered.
-He explains: "A garden is exciting for me when it looks good through the year, not just at one particular time.
-I want to go outside and for it to be interested in all weather, in early spring and late autumn."
+He explains: "A garden is exciting for me when it looks good through out the year, not just at one particular time.
+I want to go outside and for it to be interesting in seasons, in early spring and late autumn."

 The stability of perennials after planting are key to Oudolf's designs, especially the use of long-lived clump-forming species.
 The result are gardens that persist in their planned state years after being planted, with little deviation from Oudolf's hand drawn maps.

 Oudolf's overall approach to planting has evolved since the 1980s when he and his wife Anja opened their nursery, at Hummelo, in Gelderland.
 His early work with perennials consisted of block-type groupings based on structure and texture.
-More recently Oudolf's gardens has experimented with a variety of approaches, which, broadly speaking, are more naturalistic, often using blends of species.
+More recently Oudolf's gardens have experimented with a variety of approaches which, broadly speaking, are more naturalistic, often using blends of species.
 The change in style has been described as a shift from a painter's perspective to one informed by ecology.
 It was first introduced into Oudolf's public work in 2004 as part of the Lurie Garden in Chicago.
 The approach can be seen in the New York High Line project.